 Genus: Euphorbia

 Euphorbia pulvinata 'Variegata', usually sold as Euphorbia meloformis 'Variegata', is an attractive small succulent that freely branches at the base, forming a clump of variegated, densely packed stems.
 The stems are creamy with stunning green markings, often displaying beautiful shades of pink.
-They are typically 7-angled, initially spherical, becoming columnar with age, and can grow up to 5 inches (12.5 cm) tall and 1.4 inches (3.5 cm) in diameter.
-The leaves are rudimentary and soon fall off, leaving tiny white scars on the stems.
+They are typically 7-angled, initially spherical, and become columnar with age, growing up to 5 inches (12.5 cm) tall and 1.4 inches (3.5 cm) in diameter.
+The leaves are rudimentary and soon fall off, leaving tiny, white scars on the stems.
 The spines are modified sterile peduncles, ranging in color from white to purple and growing up to 0.5 inches (1.2 cm) long.
 They are solitary and irregularly scattered along the angles of the stems.

 How to Grow and Care for Euphorbia pulvinata 'Variegata'